 22. Focusing On Predictable Demand

-Predictable demand is a term used describe demand for hotel rooms that can be reasonably anticipated.
+Predictable demand is a term used to describe demand for hotel rooms that can be reasonably anticipated.
 By focusing on predictable demand, hotels can eliminate a lot of uncertainty and plan their finances accordingly.
 Unlike many revenue management trends, focusing on predictable demand can earn you some almost guaranteed wins.
-It is also important for taking action to prevent damage caused by anticipated periods of low demand.
+It is also important to take action to prevent damage caused by anticipated periods of low demand.

-To understand predictable demand, you will need to analyze all available data, including data on your own books, upcoming events, annual festivals and past data around shifts in demand and repetitive behavioral patterns.
-Once predictable demand is understood, pricing can be based around the anticipated number of bookings.
+To understand predictable demand, you will need to analyze all available data, including data on your own books, upcoming events, annual festivals, and past data around shifts in demand and repetitive behavioral patterns.
+Once predictable demand is understood, pricing can be based on the anticipated number of bookings.

 23. Price per Segment Strategies